On the magnitude of spheres, surfaces and other homogeneous spaces: Extending magnitude to infinite metric spaces

 \subsection{Agreement with previous calculations}

-We can now look at the spaces whose cardinality was defined using finite approximations in~\cite{LeinsterWillerton:AsymptoticMagnitude}, and show that the same results are obtained using weight measures.
+We can now look at the spaces whose magnitude was defined using finite approximations in~\cite{LeinsterWillerton:AsymptoticMagnitude}, and show that they all have weight measures.
 These spaces are closed straight line segments, circles and Cantor sets.

 We consider first $L_\ell$ the length $\ell$ closed line segment.
 The following was essentially told to me by Tom Leinster and David Speyer independently. \begin{thm} Let $\mu$ be the Lebesgue measure on $L_\ell$ the length $\ell$ line segment and let $\delta_a$ and $\delta_b$ be the Dirac delta measures supported at the two respective end points.
 Then a weight measure on $L_\ell$ is given by \(\tfrac12 (\delta_a +\delta_b+\mu)\).
 Hence the magnitude is simply: